baonq-me/render-cer-ttdh/README.md

 - `image.svg` - Certificate design in svg format
 - `members.csv` - Data to be generated

-If the designer gave you an `UTF-16` SVG file, use this command to convert to `UTF-8` SVG file which is supported by this program
+If the designer gave you an `UTF-16` SVG file, use this command to convert to `UTF-8` SVG file which is supported by this program ([read more](https://www.tecmint.com/convert-files-to-utf-8-encoding-in-linux))

 ```bash
 iconv -f UTF-16 -t UTF-8 image-utf16-input.svg > image-utf8-output.svg